sonata-project/SonataAdminBundle/Resources/doc/reference/installation.rst

     the above configuration and routing will actually be placed in those files, with the correct format (i.e. XML or PHP).

-The last important step is security, please refer to the dedicated section.
+The last important step is security, please refer to the dedicated section of this documentation.

 Users management
 ----------------